THUYimingLi/Semi-supervised_Robust_Training/Readme.md

-This is the official implementation of our paper [Semi-supervised Robust Training with Generalized Perturbed Neighborhood](https://www.sciencedirect.com/science/article/pii/S0031320321006488), accepted by the Pattern Recognition.
+This is the official implementation of our paper [Semi-supervised Robust Training with Generalized Perturbed Neighborhood](https://www.sciencedirect.com/science/article/pii/S0031320321006488), accepted by [Pattern Recognition](https://www.journals.elsevier.com/pattern-recognition).
 This project is developed based on Python 3.6, created by [Yiming Li](http://liyiming.tech/) and [Yan Feng](http://yanfeng0096.com/).